KenImade/my_portfolio/public/posts/published/building-a-data-pipeline-with-docker.md

 The command tells Docker to create a container which runs a Postgres database.
 The variables with the `-e` tag indicates environmental variables, `-v` which is the volume or the directory where the data being stored in the database will be persisted and `-p` the port through which we can access the database.

 For the people reading who are a bit unfamiliar with Docker.
-Docker is a software that allows you to run a software packages in an environment called a container which is isolated from other environments.
+Docker is a software that allows you to run your application in an environment called a container which is isolated from other environments.
 Unlike traditional virtual machines, containers do not bundle the entire operating system, making them lightweight and faster to launch.
 Docker ensures that applications run consistently across different environments by packaging them with their dependencies.

-With the database setup, I focused on writing the ingestion script, the data which focused on the number of car owners in households in Italy was gotten from the EU Data portal.
+With the database setup, I focused on writing the ingestion script, the data which describes the number of car owners in households in Italy was gotten from the EU Data portal.
 Exploring through the dataset I came up with a script which ingests the data into the postgres database in chunks of 20 rows.

 ```python
 engine = create_engine(f"postgresql://{user}:{password}@{host}:{port}/{db}")